jeffbass/yin-yang-ranch/docs/barn-hardware.rst

 temperature probe cable are passed through holes drilled in the barn wall:

 .. image:: images/rpi-inside-barn.jpg

+The "PiNoir" PiCamera module is the same as the usual PiCamera module and uses the same ribbon cable to connect to the Raspberry Pi computer.
+However,

+Quoting from the Adafruit website: "The NoIR Camera has No InfraRed (NoIR) filter on the lens which makes it perfect for doing Infrared photography and taking pictures in low light (twilight) environments."
+Adafruit sells the `PiNoir camera <https://www.adafruit.com/product/3100>`_ module for $30.

 The temperature probe used is a waterproof DS18B20 digital temperature sensor, that is connected to GPIO pin 4 for signal (the other 2 wires are connected to